 You might think this one is pretty straightforward.
 You’re not married, so you’re single, right?
 Maybe not.

 First, only one date matters here: Dec.
 31. If you were legally married on that date, you’re probably not considered single for tax filing purposes.
-If you get married on Dec.
-31, the Internal Revenue Service says you were married for the whole year.
-Likewise, if you were divorced on Dec.
-31, you were single for the whole year.
+The Internal Revenue Service says you were married for the whole year if you get married just before midnight on Dec.
+31. Likewise, you were single for the whole year if you were divorced on Dec.
+31.

 Exceptions to the "Single" Rules

-If you and your spouse are legally separated by court order – not just living apart, even if you have a separation agreement – now you’re technically single, according to the IRS, unless you qualify for the head of household filing status.
-And that’s subject to its own long list of rules.
+According to the IRS, you're technically single if you and your spouse are legally separated by court order – not just living apart, even if you have a separation agreement.
+This is the case unless you qualify for the head of household filing status, and that’s subject to its own long list of rules.

 As for registered domestic partners, you’re not technically married, so you’re single, again assuming you don’t qualify as head of household.